K1N62/Rhino/README.md

 # server
-This is the server that will change the world, hopefully..
+This is the server that will change the world, most hopefully..